 The FAFSA not only determines a student’s eligibility for financial aid but also determines the types of aid available to the student.
 Financial aid may be need-based or non-need-based, depending on the Estimated Family Contribution (EFC) as determined by the U.S. Department of Education.

 All grants at CCD are need-based and do not need to be repaid.
 Award amounts and eligibility depend on EFC and enrollment status.
-Most grant payments will be reduced if a student is not enrolled full-time.
+Most grant payments will be reduced if you are not enrolled full-time.
 Half-time enrollment (six or more credits) will result in receiving half or less of a grant.
-Students do not need to attend full-time to receive grant funds, if eligible.
+You do not need to attend full-time to receive grant funds, if eligible.

-Regardless of financial need as determined by the FAFSA, both Federal and Colorado Work-Study may be available on a first-come, first-served basis.
-Students earn work-study through part-time employment on or off campus and must be enrolled at least half-time (six or more credits) to qualify.
-Students can gain employment experience in an area directly related to their field of study while being paid bi-weekly.
-Eligible students are notified of their maximum work-study eligibility through the Financial Aid Award Notice and CCDConnect.
+Regardless of financial need as determined by the FAFSA, both federal and Colorado work-study may be available on a first-come, first-served basis.
+You earn work-study through part-time employment on or off campus and must be enrolled at least half-time (six or more credits) to qualify.
+You can gain employment experience in an area directly related to your field of study while being paid bi-weekly.
+Eligible students are notified of your maximum work-study eligibility through the Financial Aid award notice and CCDConnect.

 Scholarships are a form of gift aid that does not need to be repaid.
-Scholarship criteria may include academic achievement, need, talent, special qualities, or a combination of these factors.
-Institutional and private scholarships are posted in the Financial Aid & Scholarship section of the college website.
-Students apply annually starting in January for the upcoming academic year.
+Scholarship criteria may include academic achievement, need, talent, special qualities or a combination of these factors.
+Institutional and private scholarships are posted at CCD.edu/Scholarships.
+Apply annually starting in January for the upcoming academic year.

 Priority is given to students who apply on or before April 15.

 Federal Direct Student Loans